EPIC-EU/mec/docs/static-analysis.md

 # Static Analysis

-TEAMMATES uses a number of static analysis tools in order to maintain code quality.
+MEC uses a number of static analysis tools in order to maintain code quality.
 This document will cover an overview of these tools and how to run them in local environment.

 - [Version numbers](#version-numbers)